 More Than 100 Strains of HPV

 There are more than 100 strains of HPV.
 Some are linked to genital warts; others may cause cervical changes which would show up on a Pap test.
-Most people’s bodies appear to “get over” their HPV infection without it ever causing symptoms like warts or cervical changes.
+Most people’s bodies appear to “get over” their HPV infection without it ever causing symptoms like warts or cervical changes, even if the virus remains in one’s body.

 Most women who have an abnormal Pap test result have a normal Pap test result again within one year.
 It is important, however, to follow your healthcare provider’s recommendations regarding repeat Pap testing and colposcopy testing.
 Good for you for doing so!